halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 ### Combinations

-Blueprint methods to create combinations were already in the Inventory Item chapter.
+Blueprint methods to create combinations were already mentioned in the Inventory Item chapter.

 To interact with them during the game you can use the following methods on both Inventory Items and on Adventure Character objects:

 * Get Combination with Object: You need to pass another Inventory Item or Adventure Character as an input parameter.
 If a combination exists between these two objects, it is returned.
 Otherwise it returns an empty object.
-Not that while you can call any methods on the interface, you should not call the Execute method directly.
+Note that while you can call any methods on the interface, you should not call the Execute method directly.
 Call it using the Execute Combination on this object.
 But you can freely query the combination object you received to get its name and type.

 * Try Combine With: You need to pass another Inventory Item or Adventure Character as an input parameter.
 If an combination exists between these two items, it is executed.
 Returns true if a combination was found and executed, otherwise false.